 "Well," modifies de Rosnay, "it was probably 80 percent fun, and maybe ten percent tears, five percent gigs, two percent harassment and, um… I can't remember where we are in percentage now.
 Sorry."

-But, you know, they are still performing, and they are stronger and wiser.
+But, you know, they are still performing, and they are more vibrant and wiser.
 I am just hoping another album arrives on the streets soon.
 Even a new remix is better than nothing.
 In all, I've been waiting way too long for such talent.

 © 2018 Kenna McHugh